LSJohnsen/Otter-USV/README.md

 # Otter USV Repo
-## Bachelor Thesis - ACIT 4830 Special Robotics & Control Subject

-### To run the software standalone or the simulator, run the main.py file.
+### Bachelor thesis: To run the software standalone or the simulator, run the main.py file.

-### To run DRL models, run Otter_dl.
+###  ACIT 4830 Special Robotics & Control Subject: To run DRL models, run Otter_dl.
 (Related changes to the simulator are saved under Otter_simulator_DRL)